Tenoywil/CaribEx-backend/docs/DEVELOPMENT.md

 # Development Guide

-This guide provides detailed information for developers working on the CaribX backend.
+This guide provides detailed information for developers working on the CaribEX backend.

 ## Table of Contents